Coal and Climate Change

 My office put out a media release in the lead up to the 2017 election reminding voters that emissions from coal were contributing to coral bleaching and urging local residents to vote to protect the reef because it is an international wonder and a massive financial asset for the region.
 I warned the emissions from the coal Adani will mine will fuel the primary threat to the reef’s survival: climate change.
 “Our governments seem to refuse to acknowledge the reality of the situation.
 It’s a choice – it’s coal or it’s coral and we are going to have to pick, because we can’t have both.”

 Australian Institute of Marine Science and the Climate Council, have said coal mining is the primary threat to coral reefs worldwide.
 The reef has suffered back-to-back mass coral bleaching events due to warming ocean temperatures.
-UNESCO expressed serious concern about bleaching and climate change remains the most significant threat.
+UNESCO expressed serious concern about coral bleaching, stating that climate change remained the most significant threat.

 A Deloitte report said that of the 64,000 jobs linked to the reef, 39,000 were direct jobs – making the reef a bigger “employer” than the likes of Telstra, the Qantas Group and the oil and gas extraction industry.
 The report, produced for the Great Barrier Reef Foundation, says the World Heritage-listed asset contributes $6.4 billion to the nation’s economy each year.